Banner Health

 Possible complications of a colonoscopy

 Colonoscopies are very safe procedures.
-But like other endoscopies, they carry potential risks.
-These risks, though rare, include:
+Like other endoscopies, they carry potential risks, though they are rare.
+These include:

-• Bleeding after a biopsy or polyp is removed.
+• Bleeding after a biopsy or polyp removal

-• A small tear or hole (perforation) in the wall of the colon or rectum.
+• A small tear (perforation) in the colon or rectum

-• Infection if the equipment is not properly cleaned and sterilized.
+• Infection if equipment is not properly cleaned and sterilized

 How to prepare for a colonoscopy